Golden Reel Award for Outstanding Achievement in Sound Editing – Sound Effects, Foley, Music, Dialogue and ADR for Non-Theatrical Animated Long Form Broadcast Media

 The Golden Reel Award for Outstanding Achievement in Sound Editing – Sound Effects, Foley, Music, Dialogue and ADR for Non-Theatrical Animated Long Form Broadcast Media is an annual award given by the Motion Picture Sound Editors.
 It honors sound editors whose work has warranted merit in the field of cinema; in this case, their work in the field of non-theatrical film; i.e. films that go direct-to-video or direct-to-streaming.
-It was first awarded in 1999, for films released the previous year, under the title Best Sound Editing – Direct to Video – Sound.
-From 1999 until 2011, the award honored both animated and live-action films.
 The award has been given with its current title since 2018.

+A similar award, the Best Sound Editing – Direct to Video – Sound, honored both animated and live-action films from 1999 until 2010.